Recoskie/JDasm/README.md

 Supported formats.
 ------------------------------------------------------------

-This application currently supports Microsoft binaries formats: .exe, .dll, .sys, .drv, .ocx.
+This application currently supports Microsoft binaries formats: .exe, .dll, .sys, .drv, .ocx, DOS, MS-DOS.

-This project is meant to support many different binary file formats, and application formats.
+This project is meant to support many different binary file formats, and application formats, and DOS.

-However, only supports Microsoft binary format at the moment.
 If you wish to contribute a Format.
 Then put it under the format folder.

 ------------------------------------------------------------
 x86 Boot sectors.